 - Emergency succession plan for critical staff.

 - Emergency Assessment.
 If you already have an emergency plan, test it by taking our assessment which measures 46 aspects of emergency preparedness.
 If there are gaps, we can show you how to beef up your plan.

 Benefits of planning

-Emergency plans are just as important as the insurance we buy to help us recover when something bad happens.
+Keep your organization, staff, and clients safe.
+Emergency plans are just as important as the insurance we buy to kick in when something bad happens.
 Recent disasters have demonstrated that nonprofits without a plan often have to close their doors because the emergency overwhelms the organization.

 You can see the impact of planning below in the pre- and post-assessment scores of 16 organizations funded by United Way that completed the PRS program.

 Contact firstname.lastname@example.org to get started.
 When emergencies and disruptions strike, you will be glad you took action!